 Country Case Studies

 Country case studies are in-depth analyses of the economic environment in selected countries and their prospects for transformation.
-These studies will inform our flagship publication, the African Transformation Report (ATR).
-They will also guide our national Transformation Dialogues with those countries.
-The ATR and Transformation Dialogues are detailed below.
+These studies have informed our flagship publication, the African Transformation Report.
+They also guide our national Transformation Dialogues with those countries.
+The African Transformation Report and Transformation Dialogues are detailed below.

 We have selected an initial group of 15 countries: Botswana, Burkina Faso, Cameroon, Ghana, Ethiopia, Kenya, Mauritius, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Uganda and Zambia.